-Reverse lookup is also important to state your domain existence, but it depends on your service provider if you can configure this.
+Reverse lookup is strongly recommended, but it depends on your service provider if you can configure this.

-With SPF records, DNS will tell from which server mails should be sent out.
-If the mail of your domain comes from an unknown server, that strongly indicates the mail spoofing.
+With SPF records, DNS will state the servers that can send out the emails.
+If emails with your domain come from an unknown server, that strongly indicates they are spoofing.

 Here is mail.example.jp case.
-This means "The mail from @mail.example.jp can be sent out from the server descrived in MX record.
-There may be a chance to be sent out from other servers."
+This means "The mail from @mail.example.jp can be sent out from the server shown in MX record."
+This should be the simplest SPF record for most cases.

 DMARC records will tell what to do if both SPF and DKIM verification failed.
-Additionally, the mail servers will send error reports about the verification failure.
-This information can be a trigger to find out the miss-configuration.
+Additionally, the mail servers will send error reports about the verification failure if you request.

-In short, configure the PTR record to point the mail server domain name from the IP address.
+In short, configure the PTR record to point to the mail server domain.